dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 }
 ```

-Hovering over the name of the definition will show you performance statistics for all proof batches.
+Hovering over the name of the definition will show you performance statistics for all assertion batches.

 ![image](hover-method.png)